weusdapper/Allele-Group-Data-marketplace/content/pages/terms.md

 **4.1** Customer is responsible for all activities, regardless of whether the activities are authorized by Customer or undertaken by Customer, Customer’s employees or a third party (including Customer’s contractors, agents or End Users).
 Ocean and its affiliates are not responsible for unauthorized access to Customer Account.

-**4.2** Customer will ensure that published assets and Customer and End Users’ use of published assets or the Ocean Market will not violate any of the Policies or any applicable law.
+**4.2** Customer will ensure that published assets and Customer and End Users’ use of published assets or the Formidable Data Market will not violate any of the Policies or any applicable law.
 The Customer is solely responsible for the development, content, operation, maintenance, and use of published assets.

-**4.3** Where Customer permits, assists or facilitates such action, Customer will be deemed to have taken any action by any person or entity related to this Agreement, published assets or use of the Ocean Market.
-Customer is responsible for End Users’ use of published assets and the Ocean Market.
+**4.3** Where Customer permits, assists or facilitates such action, Customer will be deemed to have taken any action by any person or entity related to this Agreement, published assets or use of the Formidable Data Market.
+Customer is responsible for End Users’ use of published assets and the Formidable Data Market.
 Customer will ensure that all End Users comply with obligations mirroring those of Customer under this Agreement and that the terms of Customer’s agreements with each End User are consistent with this Agreement.
 If Customer becomes aware of any violation of Customer’s obligations under this Agreement caused by an End User, Customer will immediately suspend access to published assets and the Formidable Data Marketplace by such End User.
 Ocean does not provide any support or services to End Users, unless Ocean has a separate agreement with Customer or an End User obligating Ocean to provide such support or services.

 **5 FEES, PAYMENT**